Alejandro Montaner

-Alejandro Reglero Vaz, known professionally as Alejandro Montaner, is a Venezuelan singer and the son of Ricardo Montaner.
-Montaner released in 2001 his debut album titled Todo Lo Que Tengo and two of its singles reached the Billboard Latin Songs chart, "Voy a Volverte Loca" (#10) and "Dímelo" (#18).
+Alejandro Manuel Reglero Vaz (born 7 May 1976), known professionally as Alejandro Montaner, is a Venezuelan-born Argentine singer and the son of Ricardo Montaner.
+Montaner released in 2002 his debut album titled Todo Lo Que Tengo and two of its singles reached the Billboard Latin Songs chart, "Voy a Volverte Loca" (#10) and "Dímelo" (#18).
 In 2003, at the 15th Lo Nuestro Awards, he was nominated for Pop New Artist of the Year.